Cîteaux Abbey: History

-The monastery produced the illuminated manuscript now known as the Cîteaux Moralia in Job in the year 1111.
+In the year 1111, the monastery produced the illuminated manuscript now known as the Cîteaux Moralia in Job.

 The second abbot was Saint Alberic, and the third abbot Saint Stephen Harding, who wrote the Carta Caritatis that described the organisation of the order.
-Saint Bernard of Clairvaux, who would later be proclaimed Doctor of the Church, was a monk of Cîteaux Abbey and left it in 1115 to found Clairvaux Abbey, of which he was the first abbot.
-Saint Bernard would also be influential in the subsequent rapid growth of the Cistercian order.
+Saint Bernard of Clairvaux, who would later be proclaimed Doctor of the Church, was a monk of Cîteaux Abbey and was sent in 1115 to found Clairvaux Abbey, of which he became the first abbot.
+Saint Bernard was influential in the exponential growth of the Cistercian Order that followed.

 The great church of Cîteaux Abbey, begun in around 1140, was completed in 1193.
 The Dukes of Burgundy subsequently used it as their dynastic place of burial.
+Other dignitaries were buried in side chapels, perhaps most famously the magnificent tomb of Philippe Pot, a high Burgundian official who died in 1493.

-By the beginning of the 13th century the order had more than 500 houses.
-Cîteaux was then an important center of Christianity.
+By the beginning of the 13th century the order had more than 500 houses and Cîteaux became an important center of Christianity.
 In 1244, King Louis IX of France (Saint Louis) and his mother Blanche of Castile visited the abbey.

-During the Hundred Years' War, the monastery was pillaged in 1360 (when the monks sought refuge in Dijon), 1365, 1434 and 1438.
+During the Hundred Years' War, the monastery was pillaged in 1360 (the monks sought refuge in Dijon), in 1365, 1434 and 1438.
 In 1380, the Earl of Buckingham stayed at L'Aumône Abbey, a daughter house of Cîteaux located in the forest of Marchenoir whilst his army was quartered in the surrounding Forest.

-In the beginning of the 16th century, the abbey was a strong community of about 200 members.
-The abbey was badly hit by the French Wars of Religion.
-The abbey then slowly declined for the next century.
-In 1698, the abbey only had 72 professed monks.
-In 1791, during the French Revolution, the abbey was seized and sold by the government.

-In 1898, the remains of the abbey were bought back and repopulated by Trappists.